Fire-Dragon-DoL/boostit/README.md

 cd boom
 ./interactive/reset.sh 100
 ```

+### What did you not include in your solution that you want us to know about?

+A pleasant user interface is missing (no CSS applied to the existing one).

 ### Other information about your submission that you feel it's important that we know if applicable.
 - Devise stretches is set to 12 and includes a pepper to respect